gmauro/galaxy4training/README.md

 See the [ansible documentation about group variables](http://docs.ansible.com/ansible/intro_inventory.html) for details.

-## Deploying on localhost

-Run the playbook:

-`ansible-playbook -i inventory local.yml -e brand='G4T' -e admin_users='admin@example.com`

 ## How to clone this repository

 Start by cloning the repository:

 `git clone https://github.com/gmauro/galaxy4training`

-Since the repository makes use of submodules, you first need to initialize all the submodules:
+Since the repository makes use of [submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules), you first need to initialize all the submodules:

 `cd galaxy4training`
 `git submodule update --init`